THEGHOSTSOLDIER/DBSCAN/README.md

 ## FAQ

 ### What is DBSCAN?
-Curious? a lot of knowledge is waiting for you [here](https://en.wikipedia.org/wiki/DBSCAN)
+Curious?
+A lot of knowledge is waiting for you [here](https://en.wikipedia.org/wiki/DBSCAN)

 ## License